dedickinson/webapp-variations/deploy/azure-aci/README.md

 ## Step 4: Use the image locally

-You can grab your ACR images and run them
+You can grab your ACR images and run them on your local system.

 To login to the registry: